CSIRO-enviro-informatics/drupal-8-installer/README.md

 ### Install and use guide

-#### Note: For a more in depth install guide, refer to and follow this article https://websiteforstudents.com/install-drupal-cms-ubuntu-17-04-17-10/
+#### Note: For a more in depth install guide of the initial Drupal 8 set up, refer to and follow this article https://websiteforstudents.com/install-drupal-cms-ubuntu-17-04-17-10/

 Before installing this module, or any other required modules, make sure you have the following installed (these resources are installed using the above guide, or refer to install.sh script):